 - an active community that is helping those in need,

 - a diverse community where questions are welcome, and

 - a community of all ages that celebrates life together.

 A well-known figure in Taiwan’s religious communities and media, Pastor Lakkis holds a doctorate in Theology from the University of Heidelberg, Germany, and specializes in the beliefs and doctrines of the church, and in “public theology” — finding ways to link faith in practical ways with the world around us.

 Besides pastoring the EM, he is also a professor of theology at the Tainan Theological College and Seminary, where he works to train Taiwan’s future church ministers.
-He is also a regular guest lecturer at the National Taiwan University School of Law, and a former Research Fellow at the Taiwan Foundation for Democracy.
-Since 2010 he has also been the director of the Center for Public Theology Taiwan.
+Since 2013 he has been a regular guest lecturer at the National Taiwan University School of Law and the European Union Law Research Center, and was a former Research Fellow at the Taiwan Foundation for Democracy.
+He is a member of the Taiwan Association for Financial Criminal Law Research.
+And since 2010 he has also been the director of the Center for Public Theology Taiwan.